RachidBR/pina-currency-converter/README.md

 This project has been built using [React.js](https://react.dev) with the [Vite.js](https://vitejs.dev) build tool.

-It also uses the [ExchangeRate-API](https://www.exchangerate-api.com) in order to converter the different currencies.
+It also uses the [ExchangeRate-API](https://www.exchangerate-api.com) in order to converte the different currencies.

 ## Commands